Tár: Critical response

+Lane's colleague Richard Brody disagreed and argued in his capsule review that Tár was:

-Richard Brody of The New Yorker, however, described Tár as "a regressive film that takes bitter aim at so-called cancel culture and lampoons so-called identity politics" and laments Field's "absence of style" in filming the music.
-He accuses the film of "conservative button-pushing" with a narrow aesthetic, failing to achieve dramatic unity.
+“a regressive film that takes bitter aim at so-called cancel culture and lampoons so-called identity politics."
+Brody laments Field's "absence of style" in filming the music and he accuses the film of "conservative button-pushing" with a narrow aesthetic, failing to achieve dramatic unity.